- October 06, 2021

 Should you have any questions about this Legal Alert or Prop.
 39 please contact:

-Remember, YM&C strongly advises that you seek legal counsel before acting on any information from our Legal Alerts.
-They provide general information about events of current legal importance but do not constitute legal advice.
+Young, Minney & Corr, LLP’s Legal Alerts provide general information about events of current legal importance; they do not constitute legal advice.
 As the information contained here is necessarily general, its application to a particular set of facts and circumstances may vary.
+We do not recommend that you act on this information without consulting legal counsel.